Sunica Design logo

 Dai

-The Dai ethnic group, also known as the Tai or Thai, is a large ethnicity living in the Yunnan province in southwestern China.
+The Chinese Dai ethnic group, also known as the Tai or Thai, is a large ethnicity living in the Yunnan province in southwestern China.
 You can also find them in other parts of Southeast Asia, including Thailand, Laos, and Myanmar.
 The Dai people migrated from Yunnan to other countries many centuries ago.
-Therefore, Dai culture is not rare in lots of Asian countries.
+Therefore, Dai culture is not rare in many Asian countries.

 History